chrisisnub/Dotfiles/README.md

 # Dotfiles
 These are my current setup's dotfiles for ricing using BSPWM.
 You can apply these to your applications by copying them to your ```~/.config``` where required.

-Almost all configs are pieced together and modified to my settings from the following:
+Almost all configs are pieced together and/or modified to my settings from the following:

 bronx_warrior https://www.reddit.com/r/unixporn/comments/4tklii/bspwm_workflowgif/